Yanks Blow Out Blue Jays 20-6, Move Into 2nd in AL East

 DJ LeMahieu and Luke Voit and became the first players at the top of New York's batting order to have five RBIs the same game, and New York rocketed past the Toronto Blue Jays into second place in the AL East with a 20-6 blowout Tuesday night that extended its winning streak to six.

 Voit homered twice from the No. 2 slot, raising his major league-leading total to 18.
-Voit and Aaron Hicks went deep to key a seven-run second-inning burst made possible when right fielder Derek Fisher misplayed a pair of flyballs.
+Voit and Aaron Hicks went deepto key a seven-run second-inning burst made possible when right fielder Derek Fisher misplayed a pair of flyballs.
+New York hit six home runs in all.

 Local